Kirtan-Patel234/477project/ProjectPlan.md

 ## Research Question(s)

-1. How do weekly or annual air quality levels (PM2.5, ozone) correlate with respiratory illness rates in Chicago?
+1. How do weekly and/or annual air quality levels (PM2.5, ozone) correlate with respiratory illness rates in Chicago?
 2. Are there observable temporal trends or lag effects between air pollution exposure and hospital visits?
-3. How does this relationship vary across different seasons or age groups?
+3. How does this relationship vary; across different seasons, age groups, demographics?

 ---